mariocastrogama/VAMOOS/README.md

-# MOOVA
+# VAMOOS
-Repository for MOO Visual Analytics
-In this repository you will find functions that will help you visualize results of MOO problems.
+Repository for Visual Analytics of Multi-Objective Optimization Solutions In this repository you will find functions that will help you visualize results of MOO problems.
 Functions include the possibility to: